arangodb/docs/3.5/appendix-glossary.md

 VelocyStream          |
 Vertex                | Vertex is a single document inside a document collection Vertex Collection     |
-Write Ahead Log       | The write-ahead log is sequence of append-only files containing all the write operations that were executed on the server.
+Views                 | A database object that can contain references to documents stored in different collections Write Ahead Log       | The write-ahead log is sequence of append-only files containing all the write operations that were executed on the server

 Tools
 -----